 Below are some of the tips I give my patients to help them get ready for their first day of chemotherapy.

-- Know What to Expect: For patients requiring IV chemotherapy in our chemotherapy infusion center, I would highly recommend them to attend a chemo education class, and even suggested the ones held at our Cancer Center at Ochsner Medical Center.
+For patients requiring IV chemotherapy in our chemotherapy infusion center, I highly recommend that they attend a chemo education class beforehand.
 In these classes, patients are educated on what to expect during their treatment and are even given a tour of the infusion center.

-On their first day, patients check in and their assigned nurse will provide a tour of the unit and show where everything is, from the closest bathroom to where the snack area is.
-Snacks usually consist of sodas, juices, crackers and chips, however we would highly recommend that patients bring their own lunch if they had a lengthy treatment ahead of them.
+On their first day, patients check-in and will have a nurse assigned to them who will provide a tour of the unit.
+The nurse will show them where everything is, from the closest bathroom to the snack area.
+Snacks usually consist of sodas, juices, crackers, and chips; however, we highly recommend that patients bring their own lunch if they had a lengthy treatment ahead of them.

-The first treatment day was usually always the longest because of all the education occurring, however we always wanted to encourage patients to ask us any question they had no matter what and to make the experience as easy and as painless for them as possible.
+The first treatment day is usually always the longest because of all the education occurring, however, we always want to encourage patients to ask us any questions they have no matter what.
+The ultimate goal is to make the experience as easy and as painless for them as possible.